KILTprotocol/spec-ext-credential-api/readme.md

 | direction | `dApp -> extension` |
 | message_type | `'submit-terms'` |

+Because of the anticipated multitude of various CTypes, the extension is not expected to provide a UI to create and fill in the claims.
+The role of the extension is to let the user authorize and sign off on the claims prepared by the attester.

+The attester SHOULD provide a UI to create and fill in the details of the claim.

 The processing of the optional field `quote` is currently unspecified.

 If the attester requires payment to issue this credential, the `quote` MUST be present.